Kiki Rice: Recruiting

 Rice was considered a five-star recruit, the second-best player and the top point guard in the 2022 class by ESPN.
 On November 4, 2021, she committed to playing college basketball for UCLA over offers from UConn, Stanford, Arizona and Duke.
 Rice became the highest-ranked recruit in program history.
 She was drawn to UCLA by the opportunity to help lead a team to its first Final Four and national championship.

 College career

 On November 7, 2022, Rice made her debut for UCLA, recording 12 points and seven assists in an 84–48 win over Cal Poly.
+On March 3, 2023, she scored a season-high 22 points in a 69–65 upset win over Stanford at the Pac-12 tournament semifinals.
+As a freshman, Rice averaged 11.6 points, 4.5 rebounds and 3 assists per game, making the Pac-12 All-Freshman Team.
+On November 24, she recorded 24 points, 11 rebounds and eight assists in a 78–67 win over AP No. 6 UConn at the Cayman Islands Classic.
+Rice posted her first triple-double on December 7, with 14 points, 10 rebounds, 10 assists and seven steals in a 111–48 victory over Cal State Northridge.

 National team career

 Rice helped the United States under-16 national team win a gold medal at the 2019 FIBA Under-16 Americas Championship in Chile, where she averaged 7.2 points, 4.7 rebounds and 3.7 assists per game.
 She led the United States under-18 national team to a gold medal at the 2022 FIBA Under-18 Americas Championship in Argentina.
 Rice earned tournament MVP honors after averaging 14.3 points, four rebounds and four assists per game.
+At the 2023 FIBA Under-19 World Cup in Spain, she averaged 10 points, 5 rebounds and 2.1 assists per game en route to a gold medal.

 In 3x3 basketball, Rice won a gold medal with the United States at the FIBA 3x3 Under-18 World Cup in Hungary.